Biography

 Climate & Energy

 California under Newsom has enacted the nation's most aggressive EV mandate — banning new gasoline-powered car sales by 2035 — alongside a commitment to 100% clean electricity by 2045.
-Newsom has sued the federal government over environmental rollbacks and positioned California as the de facto opposition to Trump's climate policy.
+Newsom has sued the federal government over environmental rollbacks and positioned California as the de facto opposition to Trump's climate polling.

 Healthcare